Games > Ultima Ratio Regum

 Uncover an intellectual conspiracy to rewrite history in perhaps the most culturally, religiously and socially detailed procedural world ever generated.

 Ultima Ratio Regum ("the last argument of kings") is a game which aims to integrate thematic content on historiography, philosophical idealism and the rise of modernist grand narratives, with the deep, complex and challenging gameplay one expects from a "classic" roguelike (and, of course, an ANSI display and permadeath).
 Set approximately around the Scientific Revolution, the player is tasked with discovering a conspiracy via identifying procedurally-generated clues hidden throughout the world's cultures, religions and societies; the game features extensive procedural generation of everything from tombs and religious altars to (in the future) paintings and sculptures, any or all of which may contain the clues required in a given playthrough.
-The latest major release, 0.8, has been in development since 2015.
-Beyond this, however, the game's ambitions and scope are such that I am weighing up whether or not to continue, or shift onto tighter project I have been thinking about for some time.
-Watch this space!
+The latest major release, 0.9, introduces currencies, procedurally-generated items, trade, and ship-board travel.
+1.0 is coming soon - watch this space!